-The scope of activities, operational arrangements and duties of the Body, which met 10 times in 2022, in addition to being set out in the Model, are also detailed in the "Regulation for the Surveillance Body pursuant to Italian Legislative Decree 231/2001".
+The scope of activities, operational arrangements and duties of the Body, which met 9 times in 2023, in addition to being set out in the Model, are also detailed in the "Regulation for the Surveillance Body pursuant to Italian Legislative Decree 231/2001".
 The Regulation provides that the Chair may be appointed on an annual rotating basis from among its members.
-Accordingly, on 16 June 2022, the Body appointed Andrea Cortellazzo as Chair remain in office until the date of the Shareholders' Meeting called to approve the financial statements as at 31 December 2022.
+Accordingly, on 18 May 2023, the Body appointed Paolo Vernero as Chair, with term of office until the date of the Shareholders' Meeting called to approve the financial statements as at 31 December 2023.